Eddie Rosario Preview, Player Props: Braves vs. Giants

 Eddie Rosario At The Plate

-- Among qualified hitters in MLB play, his batting average ranks 65th, his on-base percentage ranks 109th, and he is 25th in the league in slugging.
+- Among qualifying hitters, he ranks 61st in batting average, while his on-base percentage ranks 103rd and he is 26th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.